alenazhangg/nasa-sees/README.md

 <br /><br /><br />

 **Phase: 2**: Determine when GRACE visited each region and plot times on climate graphs <br /> <br />
-By using the GRACE satellite's groundtrack data (available [here](https://utexas.app.box.com/s/5mhzi68tnqixt8rauafecgq906i4w73m)), the set of times that the GRACE satellite passed over each of the regions was determined, and the corresponding times were plotted onto the climate graphs. <br/>
+By using the GRACE satellite's ground track data (available [here](https://utexas.app.box.com/s/5mhzi68tnqixt8rauafecgq906i4w73m)), the set of times that the GRACE satellite passed over each of the regions was determined, and the corresponding times were plotted onto the climate graphs. <br/>
 These times were plotted on the original climate graphs in `seescode/model_data_w_grace.py`.
 The full list of graphs can be found in the `MapsWithGRACE` folder. <br />
 <img src= /MapsWithGRACE/BalticSea02_GLDAS_plot.png width="600"><br />
 In the graph above, each red dot represents when the GRACE satellite passed over each region and was able to capture changes in hydrological variability.
 There are many sections of the line with no red dot on it, and these gaps represent time periods where GRACE was unable to capture any data.
 <br /><br /><br />
 **Phase: 3**: Investigate anomalies in climate data that GRACE was unable to capture <br /> <br />
 To provide a more specific example of a short-term variation GRACE was unable to capture, we can analyze the atmospheric variability of the Baltic Sea.
 In the graph below, there are many steep drops and spikes that are not captured by GRACE, as evidenced by the lack of red crosses on those parts.
 In the circled part around January 2008, there was a sharp drop in atmospheric variability that GRACE was not present to detect.
-From conducting research on the region, we found that the short-term drop in atmospheric variability in the Baltic Sea reflects the the seasonal coastal flooding that the region experiences during the early months of the year.
+From conducting research on the region, we found that the short-term drop in atmospheric variability in the Baltic Sea reflects the seasonal coastal flooding that the region experiences during the early months of the year.
 However, GRACE was unable to provide real-time updates on the impact of the flooding in the region.<br />
 <img src= /images/BalticSeaExample.png width="550"><br />
 <br />
 ## Future Improvements